wangfowen/owenwangdotcom/_posts/2013-08-03-a-brief-stint-with-online-dating.md

 know - such a cliché - but some things people tell you over and over and it still doesn't really click til you figure it out yourself.
 There's plenty of people out there that will appreciate me for being me.
-There's really no point in getting hung up on the little things.
-Non-response didn't necessarily mean I did something wrong.
-It just meant that not everyone out there is looking for the same thing, it's really not a big deal that I didn't get _"chosen"_ by every person out there.
-Afterall, you just have to find _one_ that does _choose_ you.
+There's really no point in getting hung up on the little things. __Non-response didn't necessarily mean I did something wrong.
+It just meant that not everyone out there is looking for the same thing.__ It's really not a big deal that I didn't get _"chosen"_ by every person out there.
+After all, I just have to find _one_ that _does_ choose me.

 I'm sure most of the lessons I learned others have learned through regular relationships.
 I'd like to blame my not having done so on going to an